Chart Color Schemes

 St Kilda has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 52 projects expected to impact the area.
-Notable projects include Neometro's 97 Alma Road development in Fareham, the St Kilda Pier Foreshore Upgrade, and the 52 St Kilda Road project.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 52 projects likely to impact the area.
+Notable ones include Neometro's 97 Alma Road project in Fareham, the St Kilda Pier Foreshore Upgrade, and the development at 52 St Kilda Road.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.